Lois Wright: Grey Gardens

 Wright was featured in the 1975 documentary film Grey Gardens by Albert and David Maysles and the follow-up film The Beales of Grey Gardens.
-In the first film, Grey Gardens, Wright was a guest during a birthday celebration for "Big Edie", Edith Ewing Bouvier Beale.
+In the first film, Wright was a guest during a birthday celebration for "Big Edie", Edith Ewing Bouvier Beale.
 In The Beales of Grey Gardens, Wright is shown to be a close friend of the Beales, and is spotlighted for her talents as a palmist.

 According to her book, My Life at Grey Gardens: 13 Months and Beyond, Wright lived with the Beales at Grey Gardens, from May 1975 until June 1976.
 She remained close to the Beales until Big Edie's death on February 5, 1977 and Little Edie's death on January 9, 2002.

 In a New York Times article, Sally Quinn recalls Wright appearing unexpectedly at Grey Gardens and informing her that she was bringing a message from Big Edie.
-Wright said that Big Edie wanted Quinn to have the house, that Quinn was meant to have it, and that Big Edie was watching over her and that everything would go absolutely perfectly.
+Wright said that Big Edie wanted Quinn to have the house, that Quinn was meant to have it, that Big Edie was watching over her and that everything would go absolutely perfectly.

 Wright is the subject of the 2010 children's book Bijoux Goes to Grey Gardens by J.C.
 Burdine.
 The story depicts Wright accompanying a small French bulldog on an adventure through an estate in East Hampton.

-In the 2017 film That Summer directed by Göran Olsson, Wright is telephoned by the Beales and enticed to come over for the filming of the documentary, but she declines.
+In the 2017 film That Summer directed by Göran Hugo Olsson, Wright is telephoned by the Beales and enticed to come over for the filming of the documentary, but she declines.
 An entire scene is devoted to the conversation between the Beales and Wright.